raj23manj/springBoot/jokesapp/README.md

       * Feign - Easier REST Clients
         1) Used for writing easier restful clients
     * Visibilty And Monitoring
-       1) Zipkin Distibute Tracing
+       1) Zipkin & Sleuth Distibute Tracing
-         * Spring Cloud assigns Id to requests, and is used to trace across multiple components
+         * Spring Cloud Sleuth assigns Id to requests, and is used to trace across multiple components
        2) Netflix API Gateway (Zuul)
          * common functionalities like logging, security etc across microservices can be done using this
     * Fault Tolerance
       1) Hystrix - if a service is down, hystrix helps to configure a default response.

 # Aws